Benchmark JGBs rise as fears of slowing growth hit stocks

 Feb 15 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

-TOKYO, Oct 10 Benchmark Japanese government bonds rose on Wednesday as slumping stocks offset the supply concerns that weighed on longer maturities ahead of the next day's 30-year sale.
+TOKYO Oct 10 Benchmark Japanese government bonds rose on Wednesday, as firm U.S. Treasuries and slumping stocks offset the supply concerns that weighed on longer maturities.

+* The 10-year yield shed half a basis point to 0.765 percent, moving back toward an eight-week low of 0.755 percent hit last week.

+* "There are investors who want to buy, but are not in a hurry and are holding off at these levels, hoping for a correction on good news.
+This means that even though demand is there against this risk-off backdrop, moves are likely going to be small," said a fixed-income fund manager at a Japanese asset management firm.

-The Nikkei share average skidded 2 percent to a two-month closing low on fears that slowing global growth would hurt upcoming corporate earnings results.
+* The Nikkei share average skidded 1.7 percent on fears that slowing global growth took a toll on upcoming corporate earnings results.

-The JGB yield curve steepened as investors sold superlong debt to make room in their portfolios to buy at the auction, with the spread between the 10-year and 30-year yields rising as high as 1.165 points, its widest since March 2008.

-The Ministry of Finance will offer 700 billion yen ($8.9 billion) of 30-year bonds on Thursday with an expected coupon of 1.90 percent, matching that of the previous sale which was set below the 2.0-percent level for the first time since July 2003.

-"I'm not pessimistic.
-I think there is enough value in the 30-year bond," said Tadashi Matsukawa, head of Japan fixed income at Pinebridge Investments in Tokyo.

-"The 30-year sector has underperformed a lot versus the 10-year sector, so I think there's value at this level, and investors are willing to buy," he said.

-JGBs also got support from firm U.S. Treasuries prices, which rose after the International Monetary Fund warned about slowing growth on Tuesday.
+U.S. Treasuries prices rose on Tuesday after the International Monetary Fund warned about slowing growth, and they continued to rise in Asia on Wednesday.

-With the risk that Japan's gross domestic product growth will turn negative over the next few quarters, and in the absence of any fiscal stimulus activity, strategists at RBS Securities Japan say it is unclear whether monetary policy can sustain inflation expectations.

-"Investors, hence, might at least prefer bull flattening in anticipation of deflation concerns.
-We expect sharp movement in a reversal because steepening appears to be the existing consensus position," they said in a note to clients on Wednesday.
+* Superlong maturities drooped as investors sold ahead of the Ministry of Finance's 30-year bond sale on Thursday.

-Superlong maturities drooped, with yields on 30-year debt adding 1.5 basis points to 1.930 percent, and those on 20-year bonds rising 1 basis point to 1.660 percent.
+Yields on 30-year debt added one basis point to 1.925 percent, and those on 20-year bonds ticked up half a basis point to 1.655 percent.

 Feb 15 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.